yai333/cdkexample/README.md

-# Building Instance Scheduler using CDK
+# Creating a Instance Scheduler using AWS CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.